ctripcloud/docker-make/README.md

 ## how it works
-docker-make read and parse `.docker-make.yml`(configurable via command line) in the root of a git repo, in which you spcify images to build, each build's Dockerfile, context, repo to push, rules for tagging, dependencies, etc.
+docker-make read and parse `.docker-make.yml`(configurable via command line) in the root of a git repo, in which you specify images to build, each build's Dockerfile, context, repo to push, rules for tagging, dependencies, etc.

 With information parsed from `.docker-make.yml`, `docker-make` will build, tag, push images in a appropriate order with regarding to dependency relations.